Dr-Piedra/fractal_agg_scattering/README.md

 gfortran -o mstm.exe mpidefs-serial.f90 mstm-intrinsics-v3.0.f90 mstm-modules-v3.0.f90 mstm-main-v3.0.f90

 The code also uses fracagpos.f90 to generate random coordinates of monomers.
-This fracagpos.f90 file needs to be compiled as well and change its name to "coord_generator.out"
+This fracagpos.f90 file needs to be compiled as well and changed its name to "coord_generator.out"

 These commands worked for me: